jpisson-exFabrica/aop-demo/readme.md

 Aspect (Proxies + Decorators) are describes into `src/helpers/AOP.js`

-Proxies are disabled by default, can be toggle in `src/App.vue`, line 9 & 10.
-(Logging and Profiling "aspect") Proxies are explain in the 2nd Medium paper.
+Proxies are disabled by default, can be toggle in `src/App.vue`, line 9 & 10; Because it leads to lots of console logs.
+(Logging and Profiling "aspect")
+Proxies are explain in the 2nd Medium paper.

 Decorators are used in `src/services/TaskManager.js`, which is the main business class to run this App.
+Decorators are explain in the 3rd Medium paper.

 ## Room for improvement